vinceq-usgs/earthquake-dyfi-response/README.md

 4. cd to the repository root and run src/lib/pre-install to configure (this will create the target directories).

-5. Add the replicate.sh script in the crontab (preferably running once per minute).
+5. Make sure that the created directories are web-writeable.

-6. Make sure that the created directories are web-writeable.
+6. Edit the DYFI backend servers to start rsyncing data from [data]/earthquake-dyfi-response/incoming.[server]/

 TODO
 ----